 6. Then add the shanks and any liquid from the bowl back into the pan for the braising extravaganza!

-90 minutes later... the most delicious and tender veal shanks, are ready to be devoured!
+90 minutes later... you will be enjoying the most delicious and tender veal shanks ever.

 While the veal is in the oven make the cheesy Parmesan Polenta.